 - fresh herbs.

-How to make easy layered salad with tuna:
+How to make an easy layered salad with tuna:

-- Take tuna out of the tin, drain it.
+- Take tuna out of the tin, and drain it.
 Mash fish thoroughly with a fork.
-Take a flat serving plate and place mashed tuna for the first layer in a desired form.
+Take a flat serving plate and place mashed tuna for the first layer in the desired form.

 - Separate egg yolks from whites (cook eggs until hard boil condition).
 Grate egg whites over the layer of mashed tuna.
 Finish with another drizzle of mayo.

 - Our next layer – grated boiled carrot.
-Boil carrot until fully cooked through, cool down and peel.
-Taste of salad does not depend on the type of grater that you choose (fine/coarse).
-Do not forget to cover carrot with a mayo layer.
+Boil carrot until fully cooked through, cool down, and peel.
+The taste of salad does not depend on the type of grater that you choose (fine/coarse).
+Do not forget to cover the carrot with a mayo layer.

 You can preboil vegetables (carrot with potatoes) and leave them in the fridge for 1-2 days before making the salad.
 While cooking vegetables add (or not) salt to your taste.
 I tend to boil veggies just in water as with mayo in the salad there is enough seasoning for me.